worldmaking/digm5010/index.md

 ## Final presentations

-We have about 10 minutes per presentation, plus 5 minutes for questions & discussion!
+We have about 15 minutes per presentation, plus 5 minutes for questions & discussion!

 ---

+## Video Tutorial

+Research is about *sharing*.
+Sometimes, that requires sharing *how*.

+1. Create a video-based tutorial (roughly 10-20mins) to introduce a technical topic.
+	- It could be an introduction to a platform we are not covering in class
+	- or an exploration of a library/API or SDK etc. in Javascript
+	- or alternatively, it could be a tutorial on a technique or algorithm or mechanism or a part of mathematics etc.
+2. Whichever you choose, it should cover both of:
+	- introducing the key concepts, the unusual and interesting parts, and related work
+	- deep-dive developing a demonstration (coding a sketch) from the ground up, explaining via voiceover what you are doing at each step and why.
+3. You are welcome to use any screen-recording tool.
+Zoom is OK, Camtasia is pretty fancy, OBS is very powerful and free.
+Whatever you use, I recommend doing a few takes.
+Sometimes the first take is the best, sometimes the third.
+You are welcome to edit them together if it makes sense.
+But don't lose time making it 'slick' -- that's not the point here.
+People like [Dan Shiffman](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) or [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) do make beautiful videos but the most important part is that they convey *what* is interesting/valuable/powerful/etc. about the technical system/tool/algorithm/etc by explaining *how* it works.

 # Final submissions

 - [Video Tutorials](#video-tutorial) -- please [add your video tutorial to the slides here](https://docs.google.com/presentation/d/1L8oUYKt1oO6vrxgB36ArqI_stz8U0TyHMAWhnPjafPs/edit?usp=sharing) by **Dec 12th**.
 - [Final paper](#final-paper) -- please send me an email with your reading list, annotated bibliography, and final paper, by **Dec 19th**.
-- **Class journal** -- please submit the link to your online documentation of notes, study sketches (codepen or otherwise), and your reflections on your work in this course to the [slides here](https://docs.google.com/presentation/d/1L8oUYKt1oO6vrxgB36ArqI_stz8U0TyHMAWhnPjafPs/edit?usp=sharing).
+- **Class journal** -- please submit the link to your online documentation of notes, study sketches (codepen or otherwise), and your reflections on your work in this course to the [slides here](https://docs.google.com/presentation/d/1spwP4te6kYoF5Qs_e75gHoALJbpJsQjchhWollwP4hs/edit?usp=sharing).
 Please ensure that your documentation is public access.
 Due by **Dec 19th**.

 Thank you everyone for a wonderful semester!